SciBorgs/SciGuides/projects/Java101.md

 }
 ```

 For now, if you create a variable outside of a function, you need to put the word `static` before the type.
-I'm not going to explain what that means or why you need it yet, but we'll get there.
+I'm not going to explain what that means or why you need it yet, but we'll get there in [Java102](/projects/Java102).
 Here's an example:

 ```java
 public class Main {